What are all those numbers in parentheses?

 While some journal articles are a bit technical for most patients, the abstracts (summaries) explain the main points.
 Most clinicians can order articles through their medical library.
 Some health libraries will photocopy and send articles to patients free of charge.
 I have used the Stanford Health Library for this in the past.

 The citations can be very helpful for self-advocacy, especially when addressing misperceptions about Sjogren’s.
-For example, if a clinician tells you that Sjogren’s is not serious, but “just a dryness disease,” you can suggest (diplomatically) that they take a look at the Always Systemic page.
-This page cites multiple articles that support the current understanding of Sjogren’s as a serious multi-systemic disease.
+For example, if a clinician tells you that Sjogren’s is "just a dryness disease,” you may offer printouts of articles cited on the Always Systemic page.
+One good option is this Open Access (free) article that was written by two renowned Sjogren's experts:

-Alternatively, you can print out this recent overview by Brito-Zeron and Ramos-Casals, Systemic Sjogrens: More Than a Sicca Disease.
-(24) <--- click here
+Brito-Zeron and Ramos-Casals, Systemic Sjogrens: More Than a Sicca Disease. by Brito-Zeron and Ramos-Casals (24) <--- click here to access the article.